cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

-   click_                  Composable command line interface toolkit coverage__              Code coverage measurement for Python darglint_               A utility for ensuring Google-style docstrings stay up to date with the source code. flake8_                 The modular source code checker: pep8 pyflakes and co flake8-bandit_          Automated security testing with bandit and flake8. flake8-bugbear_         A plugin for flake8 finding likely bugs and design problems in your program. flake8-docstrings_      Extension for flake8 which uses pydocstyle to check docstrings flake8-rst-docstrings_  Python docstring reStructuredText (RST) validator mypy_                   Optional static typing for Python pep8-naming_            Check PEP-8 naming conventions, plugin for flake8 pre-commit_             A framework for managing and maintaining multi-language pre-commit hooks pre-commit-hooks_       Some out-of-the-box hooks for pre-commit. pytest_                 Simple powerful testing with Python reorder-python-imports_ Tool for reordering python imports safety_                 Checks installed dependencies for known vulnerabilities sphinx_                 Python documentation generator sphinx-autobuild_       Watch a Sphinx directory and rebuild the documentation when a change is detected sphinx-click_           Sphinx extension that automatically documents click applications sphinx-rtd-theme_       Read the Docs theme for Sphinx typeguard_              Run-time type checker for Python
+   click_                  Composable command line interface toolkit coverage__              Code coverage measurement for Python darglint_               A utility for ensuring Google-style docstrings stay up to date with the source code. flake8_                 the modular source code checker: pep8 pyflakes and co flake8-bandit_          Automated security testing with bandit and flake8. flake8-bugbear_         A plugin for flake8 finding likely bugs and design problems in your program. flake8-docstrings_      Extension for flake8 which uses pydocstyle to check docstrings flake8-rst-docstrings_  Python docstring reStructuredText (RST) validator mypy_                   Optional static typing for Python pep8-naming_            Check PEP-8 naming conventions, plugin for flake8 pre-commit_             A framework for managing and maintaining multi-language pre-commit hooks. pre-commit-hooks_       Some out-of-the-box hooks for pre-commit. pygments_               Pygments is a syntax highlighting package written in Python. pytest_                 pytest: simple powerful testing with Python pyupgrade_              A tool to automatically upgrade syntax for newer versions. reorder-python-imports_ Tool for reordering python imports safety_                 Checks installed dependencies for known vulnerabilities. sphinx_                 Python documentation generator sphinx-autobuild_       Rebuild Sphinx documentation on changes, with live-reload in the browser. sphinx-click_           Sphinx extension that automatically documents click applications sphinx-rtd-theme_       Read the Docs theme for Sphinx typeguard_              Run-time type checker for Python